uplusion23/forge-ui/CONTRIBUTING.md

 ## CLI

-The `shadcn-ui` package is a CLI for adding components to your project.
-You can find the documentation for the CLI [here](https://ui.shadcn.com/docs/cli).
+The `forge-ui` package is a CLI for adding components to your project.
+You can find the documentation for the CLI [here](https://forge-ui.pages.dev/docs/cli).

 Any changes to the CLI should be made in the `packages/cli` directory.
 If you can, it would be great if you could add tests for your changes.